-NOTE: THE IEFA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 27.
+NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 27.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
 1344) UNDER NATIONWIDE PERMIT 27 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THIS NATIONWIDE SPECIFIC CONDITION, AND THE CONDITIONS PUBLISHED IN SECTION C.

-All activities conducted under NWP 27 shall be in accordance with the provisions of 35 Il.
+- 1. All activities conducted under NWP 27 shall be in accordance with the provisions of 35 Ill.
 Adm.
 Code 405.108.
-Work in reclaimed surface coal mine areas are required to obtain prior authorization from the Illinois EPA for any activities that result in the use of acid-producing mine refuse.

-28. Modifications of Existing Marinas.
+Work in reclaimed surface coal mine areas are required to obtain prior authorization from the Illinois EPA for any activities that result in the use of acid-producing mine refuse. - 2.
+The applicant shall not cause: - A. violation of applicable provisions of the Illinois Environmental Protection Act; - B. water pollution defined and prohibited by the Illinois Environmental Protection Act; - C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes. - 3.
+All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
+Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
+All construction within the waterway shall be conducted during zero or low flow conditions.
+The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
+An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section - 28.
+Modifications of Existing Marinas.
 Reconfiguration of existing docking facilities within an authorized marina area.
 No dredging, additional slips, dock spaces, or expansion of any kind within waters of the United States is authorized by this NWP.
-(Section 10)

-29. Residential Developments.
+(Authority: Section 10) - 29.
+Residential Developments.
 Discharges of dredged or fill material into non-tidal waters of the United States for the construction or expansion of a single residence, a multiple unit residential development, or a residential subdivision.
 This NWP authorizes the construction of building foundations and building pads and attendant features that are necessary for the use of the residence or residential development.
 Attendant features may include but are not limited to roads, parking lots, garages, yards, utility lines, storm water management facilities, septic fields, and recreation facilities such as playgrounds, playing fields, and golf courses (provided the golf course is an integral part of the residential development).

-The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States, including the loss of no more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in minimal adverse effects.
+The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
+The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
 This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
+The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.